2021 Wikimedia Foundation actions on the Chinese Wikipedia: Reactions

 In an interview with the BBC Tech Tent program commenting on the latest obsessions about China, Maryana Iskander, the new Chief Executive of the Wikimedia Foundation, emphasized the autonomy of the Wikipedia community and said, "One of the very early things that I've learned in this process is that certainly the Wikimedia Foundation does not play a role in setting editorial policy and that these are the debates that happen in communities."

 Jimmy Wales, the cofounder of Wikipedia, commented on these actions in an interview with BBC: "I have deep experience of talking to people all over the world, and the idea that people in China, for example, are so brainwashed that they can't see that neutrality is just false," but said "The idea that we are excluding China, is absurd.
 We welcome with open arms editors from China."

+After the Wikimedia Foundation took action against the WMC editors, the Taiwanese Wikipedia community noted that such an action was long overdue and released a statement saying, "We need to rebuild an inclusive wiki that welcomes everyone from all places who wants to contribute to Chinese language Wikipedia in good faith...Many people have felt unsafe for years, so restoring a shared sense of comfort is likely to take some time".

 Subsequent events

-On October 7, 2021, at the 62nd session of the World Intellectual Property Organization, the People's Republic of China voted against the Wikimedia Foundation's application to become an official observer of the WIPO on the grounds that Wikipedia violated the "one-China principle" and "disseminated false information".
+On October 5, 2021, at the 62nd session of the World Intellectual Property Organization, the People's Republic of China voted against the Wikimedia Foundation's application to become an official observer of the WIPO on the grounds that Wikipedia violated the "one-China principle" and "disseminated false information".
 China was the only country out of the 193 members of the organization to vote against the WIPO application, causing Wikimedia Foundation's application to fail.

-A Wikimedian showed a screenshot to Voice of America of an announcement made by a globally locked user "Walter Grassroot" in the Wikimedians of Mainland China QQ group, after the foundation's application was rejected.
+A Wikimedian showed a screenshot to Voice of America of an announcement made by globally locked user "Walter Grassroot" in the Wikimedians of Mainland China QQ group after the foundation's application was rejected.
 According to the announcement, after the foundation blocked Chinese users, Chinese Wikimedians submitted relevant documents to the Chinese Embassy in Geneva through various channels.
-Walter Grassroot also suggested that the failure of the foundation's application is a piece of good news.
+Walter Grassroot also suggested that the failure of the foundation's application was good news.
+From 2021 to 2025, all attempts by the Wikimedia Foundation and local chapters to join WIPO failed.